JanOleA/8-bit-computer-emulator/docs/call_return.md

 The convention also allows for arbitrary amounts of arguments and return values (but it's up to the user to make sure the correct number of arguments are pushed to the stack, and the correct number popped on return).
 Otherwise there _will_ be weird bugs.

 ## Subroutines that only return one value
-These can return the value in the A register, avoiding using the stack on return.
+These return the value in the A register, avoiding using the stack on return.

 ## Subroutines that return multiple values
 These can return values in the stack, but the caller _must_ remember to pop all of them for bookkeeping to be intact.